neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 the overhead is acceptable.

 The WAL redo always happens for one particular page.
-If the WAL record coantains changes to other pages, they are ignored.
+If the WAL record contains changes to other pages, they are ignored.

 # Content from file ../neon/docs/pageserver.md: